Skip to main content

 The core focus of Mulanga’s art is to challenge the representation of Black female subjects by investigating the individual’s relationship with space.
 Space works on multiple levels in Mulanga’s artworks; on the one hand, it represents the space itself.
 On the other, it is symbolic as an extension of the individual.
 The space embodies the human, morphing into an independent protagonist.
 As is the case with different facets of the human soul, these multi-spaces exist in one moment, inviting one to reflect and interact with them if and when they are ready.
 It is in these liminal moments that Cinthia Sifa Mulanga highlights the nuances and complexities of a Black woman's identity in today’s world.

-Mulanga developed a fascination with the radical self-acceptance and self-confidence that Black women exude despite the systems of white patriarchy that bear down heavily on the conditions set for Black women in accruing visibility, success and confidence.
-Typically, the artist juxtaposes several different women in her paintings, highlighting the complexities of female identity and the stream of varying consciousnesses that occupy a single space, identity or moment in time.
-As such, her paintings also operate as multi-perspectival portraits.
+Mulanga developed a fascination with the radical self-acceptance and self-confidence that Black women exude despite the systems of white patriarchy that bear down heavily on the conditions set for Black women in accruing visibility, success and leisure.
+Typically, the artist juxtaposes several different women in her paintings, highlighting the complexities of female identity and the stream of varying consciousnesses that occupy a single space at the same time.
+Not only Mulanga's pictorial themes and the way she sensitively tells us stories of womanhood, but also her use of media is notably complex.
+Acrylic paint and oil pastels build the base, while painted Paper cutouts pop- culturally sourced influences, are collaged onto the canvas and then, at times, for more depth and shadows, added with charcoal.
+While these compositions are carefully arranged and deliberately layered, her use of colour is more intuitive; darkened warm tones lend a serene depth to the paintings.

 Artwork above: Cinthia Sifa Mulanga, Elements - In Her Finest, 2022, Mixed Media on stretched canvas